prometheus/proposals/proposals/2025-02-24_secret_providers.md

     <propertyN>: <valueN>
 ```

-For example when specifying a password fetched from the kubernetes provider with an id of `pass2` in namespace `ns1` for the HTTP passsword field it would look like this:
+For example when specifying a password fetched from the kubernetes provider with an id of `pass2` in namespace `ns1`, and looking for the `http_password` field within the Secret's 'data' field it would look like this:

 ```
         password:
           kubernetes:
-            namespace: <ns>
+            namespace: ns1
-            name: <secret name>
+            name: pass2
-            key: <data's key for secret name>
+            key: http_password
 ```

 ### Inline secrets